Cat5TV/pinecraft/README.md

 Your Minecraft server runs on port 25565.
 If you'd like others to be able to join your server, forward that port to your Minecraft server in your firewall.

-Within your LAN, you can access your Minecraft server by the IP address of your Raspberry Pi Minecraft server.
+Within your LAN, you can access your Minecraft server by the IP address of your Pinecraft Server.

 **Note:** If you open up your server to the world you introduce the risk of someone connecting and griefing (damaging your builds).
-To protect your server world, either limit the logins to specific users (see Minecraft documentation), restrict your firewall to only allow trusted IPs that you specify (see your networking documentation) or if you truly want it to be a public server, add some mods to protect your world (see Spigot documentation).
+To protect your server world, either limit the logins to specific users (see Minecraft documentation), restrict your firewall to only allow trusted IPs that you specify (see your networking documentation) or if you truly want it to be a public server, add some mods to protect your world (see the documentation for your running server flavor).

 Log Files
 =========

-### ~/minecraft/logs/latest.log
+### /srv/pinecraft/server/logs/latest.log
 The current Minecraft Server log file.
-You can run `tail -f ~/minecraft/logs/latest.log` on your Minecraft Server to see what's happening.
+You can run `tail -f /srv/pinecraft/server/logs/latest.log` on your Minecraft Server to see what's happening.
 Logs are rotated and gzipped by date.

 Version History
 ===============

+Pinecraft 5.0 - All versions of Minecraft are now supported, and you may choose specifically which version to install.

 Pinecraft 4.1 - Minecraft 1.21 is now supported.